 Now and then, we’re asked whether or not using a tarp as a tent footprint is a good idea.
 As with so many questions related to the best application of outdoor gear, the answer to this one goes as follows: it depends.

-A tarp-under-tent setup can bring many benefits, but only when used in the right way and in certain situations.
-In this guide, we take you through these benefits and provide further insights into what the “right way” looks like and in which situations you might need the added protection of atarp under your shelter.
+This setup can bring many benefits, but only when used in the right way and in certain situations.
+In this guide, we take you through these benefits and provide further insights into what the “right way” looks like and in which situations you might need the added protection of a tarp under your shelter.

 Reasons to Use a Tarp Underneath Your Tent

-There are various reasons why using a tarp under your tent is a great idea.
+There are various reasons why using a tarp or ground cloth under your tent is a great idea.
 This could be a matter of extending the lifespan of your camping equipment or providing more insulation on particularly cold camping trips.
 We delve a little deeper into these reasons, and others, below.

 1. Keep Your Tent Dry